emw7/flexms/README.md

 Containers are TODO : add description of containers that is not easy to be written.

-# Internationalization
+# Internationalisation

-The `platform-i18n` platform project provides a set of functions related to internationalization as:
+The `platform-i18n` platform project provides a set of functions related to internationalisation as:
 - An easy an a standard way for getting messages in the specified language for a code (example: code => com.github.emw7.i18n.this-is-a-test, language => es, translate(code, language) => esto es una prueba).
 - A base class for exception that needs/wants localized message.

 ## Goals

-The goals to be reached with and that lead to the EM7 internationalization implementation are:
+The goals to be reached with and that lead to the EM7 internationalisation implementation are:

-1. <a name="internationalization-goal-1"></a>Platform projects provide their own translation in message sources.
+1. <a name="internationalisation-goal-1"></a>Platform projects provide their own translation in message sources.
-2. <a name="internationalization-goal-2"></a>Application can override the translation provided by EMW7 platform projects.
+2. <a name="internationalisation-goal-2"></a>Application can override the translation provided by EMW7 platform projects.

-## Enable internationalization in an application
+## Enable internationalisation in an application

-To enable internationalization, the following two things must be done:
+To enable internationalisation, the following two things must be done:

 1. Add to the application a dependency on [platform-i18n platform project](#platform-i18n).
 2. In the application create a bean of type `CompositeMessageSource` and name it `messageSource` as described below.